JaneliaSciComp/spoke/README.md

 # Spoke
 Spoke is a MATLAB app for live selective display of neural data from high-channel-count recording systems.
 It offers multiple experimenter-optimized display modes based on data reduction of high-channel-count data streams.
-It currently supports the Whisper and Neurpoixels (Phase 3A and 3b) extracellular recording systems steered by the [Harris Lab](https://www.janelia.org/lab/harris-lab) at HHMI/Janelia Research Campus.
+It currently supports the Whisper and Neuropixels (Phase 3A and 3b) extracellular recording systems steered by the [Harris Lab](https://www.janelia.org/lab/harris-lab) at HHMI/Janelia Research Campus.

 Spoke is developed & maintained by the Scientific Computing team at HHMI/Janelia, under the auspices of the Harris Lab.